lindenb/jvarkit/docs/CoveragePlotter.md

       Extending interval.
 The following syntaxes are supported: 1000; 1kb; 1,000; 30%(shrink); 150% (extend); 0.5 (shrink); 1.5 (extend)
       Default: 3.0
-    --gtf
+    --gff, --gff3
-      Optional Tabix indexed GTF file.
+      Optional Tabix indexed GFF3 file.
 Will be used to retrieve an interval by gene name, or to display gene names in a region.
     -h, --help
       print help and exit
     --helpFormat